apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

                      percent-escaped entity codes).
-cqup  Proxy Request  Path component from the remapped client request. cqus  Client Request URL scheme from the client request. cquuc Client Request Canonical (prior to remapping) URL from client request. cquup Client Request Canonical (prior to remapping) path component from the
+cqup  Proxy Request  Path component from the remapped client request. cqus  Client Request URL scheme from the client request. cquuc Client Request Canonical (prior to remapping) effective URL from client request. cquup Client Request Canonical (prior to remapping) path component from the
                      client request.
 Compare with cqup_. cquuh Client Request Unmapped URL host from the client request.